Meetings for Worship

 At times, Meeting attenders may be moved or led to speak.
 Hearing another out of this silence allows us to attune closely to the speaker and can provide insight for our own seeking.
 When more than one person is led to speak, it is traditional to leave a time of silence between speakers.

-Meeting for Worship lasts about one hour concluding with a joining of hands around the circle and an opportunity for introductions and sharing.
+Meeting for Worship lasts about one hour concluding with an opportunity for introductions and sharing.

 Come Worship With Us - Sundays at 4:00 PM